nitram2342/fensterbrief/README.rst

 ==================

 Fensterbrief (German for window envelope) is a helper script to manage the creation and archival of LaTeX-based letters.
-It helps you creating directories in a structured way and to name files in a consistent way.
+It helps you in managing a folders in a structured way and to name files in a consistent way.
+It helps in creating new letters based on old ones.
+It tries to make letter writing easy witout adding over-specialised functionality.

 Fensterbrief does not process metadata beyond file and directory names.
+It is not a LaTeX editor.

 Usage